Synaptic (software): Usage

-The package manager enables the user to install, to upgrade or to remove software packages.
+Synaptic is a lightweight package manager that enables the user to install, upgrade or remove software packages.
 To install or remove a package a user must search or navigate to the package, then mark it for installation or removal.
 Changes are not applied instantly; the user must first mark all changes and then apply them.

 History

-Synaptic development was funded by the brazilian company Conectiva, which asked Alfredo Kojima, then an employee, to write a graphical front-end for APT, continuing the work initiated with the creation of the APT RPM back-end, apt-rpm.
+Synaptic development was funded by the Brazilian company Conectiva, which asked Alfredo Kojima, then an employee, to write a graphical front-end for APT, continuing the work initiated with the creation of the APT RPM back-end, apt-rpm.